jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (4) Any notice required by this section to be given to any person by letter shall be deemed to have been received by that person when the letter would have been delivered in the ordinary course of post, and in proving that the notice was given it shall be sufficient to prove that the letter was properly addressed and posted.

 ### 370 Time limits on detention in secure care
-(1) Subject to subsection (2), no child or young person shall be kept in secure care for a continuous period of more than 72 hours, or on more than 3 consecutive days (whether continuously or not), unless an approval has been granted under section 376.
+(1) Subject to subsection (2), no child or young person shall be kept in secure care on more than 3 consecutive days (whether continuously or not) commencing on the day on which the child or young person is first placed in secure care, unless an approval has been granted under section 376.
 (2) Notwithstanding anything in subsection (1), no child or young person (being a child or young person who is placed in the custody of the chief executive pursuant to section 42 or section 235) shall be kept in secure care for a continuous period of more than 24 hours unless an approval has been granted under section 376.
 (3) In calculating, for the purposes of subsection (2), the period for which a child or young person has been kept in secure care, any period spent in secure care on any of the following days shall not be included:
   (a) Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, Waitangi Day, Christmas Day, Boxing Day, New Year's Day, or the second day of January: